 We're a private practice with Psychologists in Melbourne and online that are all registered with Medicare.
 With a referral or Mental Health Care Plan from your GP, you'll be able to access rebates of up to 50% of the session cost depending on which Psychologist you see.
 If you can't find an answer to your question here, please feel free to give our friendly admin team a call on (03) 8330 5588.

 What are the fees?

-The fees for General Psychologists and other types of Endorsed Psychologists (non-clinical) are $200 for in hour appointments and $215 for after hours appointments (before 9am and 4pm onwards and all day Saturday).
+The fees for General Psychologists and other types of Endorsed Psychologists (non-clinical) start from $215 for in hour appointments and $230 for after hours appointments (before 9am and 4pm onwards and all day Saturday).
 With a Mental Health Care Plan (MHCP), you'll be able to access up to 10 rebates of $92.90 per calendar year.

 If you're seeing a Clinical Psychologist, the fees are $245 for in hour appointments and $260 for after hours appointments.
 The rebate with a MHCP is $136.35 per session.